If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 What are the next Final Fantasy games?

-Square Enix’s Final Fantasy VII Remake trilogy, which began in 2020, releases its middle installment, Final Fantasy VII Rebirth in early 2024 for the PlayStation 5.
-Rebirth is expected to be a direct continuation of Final Fantasy VII Remake’s story, with Cloud preparing to dismantle the evil megacorporation Shinra Electric Power Company while contending with the villainous rogue soldier Sephiroth who is attempting to trigger a cataclysmic disaster to attain godhood.
-A third currently untitled game is set to complete the modernized retelling of the Final Fantasy VII story, with no release window announced.
+There is currently one new Final Fantasy game in active development, apart from what presumably will be Final Fantasy XVII.
+Square Enix’s Final Fantasy VII Remake trilogy, which began in 2020, released its middle installment, Final Fantasy VII Rebirth in 2024 for the PlayStation 5.
+A third currently untitled game is set to complete the modernized retelling of the Final Fantasy VII story, with Square Enix hoping to have it out by 2027.

-Final Fantasy XVI is on sale now for PlayStation 5.
-Final Fantasy VII Rebirth is planned for release in early 2024 for PlayStation 5.
+Final Fantasy XVI and Final Fantasy VII Rebirth are available for PlayStation 5 now.
 Both games are published by Square Enix.